 “I’m learning to say and do what I mean, without hiding behind mean, jolly jokes, mysterious motives, and mindless murmurings, intentionally hurting the feelings of others.” ~ Jon Barnes

-Most of my jokes are directed at myself, to make me laugh and become reminded of how far I’ve traveled in learning about personal growth, self reflection and observation.
+Most of my jokes are directed at myself, to make me laugh and become reminded of how far I’ve traveled in learning about personal growth, self-reflection, and observation.
 I notice how other people handle their problems, provide feedback, and draw their own conclusions.
 As a result, I map out how I would handle that problem, which helps me to prepare for similar situations, should this problem occur in the future.
-The joke is on me, so that I develop better building material to withstand the bombs people can throw onto personal bridges.
+The joke is on me so that I develop better building material to withstand the bombs people can throw onto personal bridges.
 Preparation makes sense.

 Say what you mean and mean what you say, while being kind, gentle, and humble.
-I don’t have all of the answers, and I can only share my experiences as a tool of references.
+I don’t have all of the answers, and I can only share my experiences as a tool of reference.
 Your vantage point is to have enough good information and resources to combat the issues you will face and decisions you must make.
 My job is not to live for you, but to encourage and support your Good Lifestyle and choices.
 Staying connected to God and His Commandments will be the voice of your opinion, from your actions, before you can say a word.
 The pen is mightier than the sword.

-Say what you mean without being mean, malicious, vindictive or harsh.
+Say what you mean without being mean, malicious, vindictive, or harsh.
 Emotions tend to drive people and their destiny, leaving their mind, body, spirit, and God out of the process.
 The devil then takes your meaning and twists it all around to stop real communication, love, and respect for the Good Life.
 In confusion, you kill yourself in the battle of smoke and mirrors, created by your own evil, thinking that you are doing Good.
-The joke is on you, as you watch your bridge blow up, right in front of you, with your own, self-inflicted TNT or atomic bomb!
+The joke is on you, as you watch your bridge blow up, right in front of you, with your own, self-inflicted TNT or the atomic bomb!
 Close your mouth and save your bridge, is my new motto.

 Since you are so smart and quick to speak, did your mouth disqualify you from winning your race and Good Standing with God?